gchq/sleeper/docs/04-tables.md

 ## The metadata store
 Each table has metadata associated to it.
-This metadata is stored in a StateStore and consists of information about references to files that are in the system, and the partitions.
+This metadata is stored in a StateStore and consists of information about files that are in the system, and the partitions.
 Sleeper has two options for the storage of this metadata: the `DynamoDBStateStore` and the `S3StateStore`.
 The default option is the `S3StateStore`.